HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 However, in this case, the Server sends an `ETag` response header - rather than a date timestamp, an `ETag` is simply a string - often a hash of the file contents or a version number calculated by the server.
 The format of this string is entirely up to the server - the only important fact is that the server changes the `ETag` value whenever it changes the file.

-In this example, when the server receives the initial request for the file, it can return the file’s version in an `ETag` response header, like this:
+In this example, when the server receives the initial request for the file, it can return the file's version in an `ETag` response header, like this:

 <pre><code>
 < HTTP/2 200